thymikee/jest-preset-angular/README.md

 `;
 ```

 ## Troubleshooting

 Problems may arise if you're using custom builds (this preset is tailored for `angular-cli` as firsty priority).
 Please be adivsed that every entry in default configuration may be overriden to best suite your app's needs.

 ### Absolute imports

 TypeScript supports absolute imports.
-The preset by default understands all absolute imports referring to `src` directory, so instead:
+The preset (starting from v3.0.0) by default understands absolute imports referring to `src`, `app`, `assets` and `environments` directory, so instead:
 ```js
 import MyComponent from '../../src/app/my.component';
 import MyStuff from '../../src/testing/my.stuff';